frankhjung/article-quickcheck/quickcheck.md

 ## Test Reproduction

 Random testing is useful, but once a failure has been identified, then we would like to repeat these failed tests to ensure they have been fixed.
-Tools such as Python's Hypothesis record all failed tests so on future runs those tests are automatically included in any re-runs.
+Tools such as Python's Hypothesis record all failed tests.
+On future runs those specific failed tests are automatically included in any re-runs.

 Other tools such as Java's [JUnit-QuickCheck](https://github.com/pholser/junit-quickcheck) allow the